Bioconductor/bioconductor.org/content/about/awards.md

 # ![](/images/icons/magnifier.gif) Bioconductor Community Awards

-The Bioconductor project proudly launched in 2020 honor contributions to the project.
+The Bioconductor project proudly launched in 2020 an initiative to honor contributions to the project.
 Each year, four awardees will be selected, each having contributed to the project in an outstanding way based on one or more of the criteria listed below.
 The awardees will be recognized during a ceremony at the annual Bioconductor conference, as well as on the Bioconductor website.

 # Award criteria

 The awardees will be selected among the nominees based on the following criteria.
 It is possible, but not required, for multiple criteria to contribute towards the selection of an awardee.
+Up to four awardees are selected in each call using the below criteria as justification.

-* __Outstanding new package contributions__, for developers of high-quality packages, added to Bioconductor in one of the two most recent releases prior to the nomination deadline, which show exemplary use of the Bioconductor package design principles.
+* __Outstanding new package contributions__, for developers of high-quality packages, added to Bioconductor in one of the two most recent releases prior to the nomination deadline, showing exemplary use of the Bioconductor package design principles.
 * __Outstanding support site contributions__, for individuals showing extraordinary helpfulness on the Bioconductor support site and/or in other forums.
 * __Outstanding documentation contributions__, for individuals writing and maintaining excellent user-facing documentation, workflows and/or tutorials.
 * __Outstanding community engagement and outreach__, for individuals who "make things happen", promote diversity, engage with and provide substantial contributions to the Bioconductor community.